-- 1/2 teaspoon cumin
+- ½ teaspoon ground cumin

-- 1/2 teaspoon garlic powder
+- ½ teaspoon garlic powder

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 teaspoon black pepper
+- ½ teaspoon freshly ground black pepper

-- After your beans are well rinsed and well drained, give a little pat dry with a clean tea towel to remove excess moisture.
+- After your beans are well rinsed and well drained, give them a little pat dry with a clean tea towel to remove excess moisture.

 - Place pinto beans in a food processor and process (just a little) to break some up, while leaving a little whole (or you can mash using a bowl and potato masher instead of a food processor).

 - Transfer beans to a medium bowl and add egg, panko bread crumbs, corn, bell pepper, green onion, jalapeno, cilantro, smoked paprika, cumin, garlic powder, salt, and black pepper.
 Mix the ingredients together until well combined.